The making of Wild is the Wind

 ¨I never let a rhinestone go unturned¨ - Dolly Parton

-I knew I had to adorn the fans with rhinestones, but was made quickly aware that traditional rhinestone studding techniques using punches and claws would be impossible on the delicate cotton fabric used on fans.
+I knew I had to adorn the hand-fans with rhinestones, but was made quickly aware that traditional rhinestone studding techniques using punches and claws would be impossible on the delicate cotton fabric used on fans.
 We also needed the fans to open and close easily so another method was required.

-This was an additional challenge, but because no one fan ever mounts exactly the same, this was the only way to go about it.
+This was an additional challenge, but because no one hand-fan ever mounts exactly the same, this was the only way to go about it.
 The result worked really well though, studs that are heat-sealed in place and enable a smooth swoosh!

 Image of swarovski crystals clear colour.
 Hot fix tool, heads and brush